 The best part?
 You pass not one, not two, but THREE waterfalls on your way along Triple Falls Trail.
 The falls are absolutely gorgeous, and all three have perfect spots to sit and enjoy a picnic.
-Two of the falls, Hooker Falls and Triple Falls, were used in the filming of The Hunger Games!
+Two of the falls, Hooker Falls and Triple Falls, were used in filming The Hunger Games!

 Natural Bridge, Virginia

-By Erin Gifford of Go Hike Virginia
+By Erin Gifford from Go Hike Virginia

 Located in Virginia’s Shenandoah Valley, Natural Bridge is the centerpiece of Natural Bridge State Park.
 This spectacular 215-foot-tall limestone arch inspires all who pass under by way of the one-mile Cedar Creek Trail that leads to tumbling Lace Falls.
 Over many years, burbling Cedar Creek carved out the impressive arch.

 Once owned by Thomas Jefferson, Natural Bridge has held a spot on the National Register of Historic Places since 1997.
 A stroll under the bridge holds a surprise, too.
 George Washington carved his initials on the arch in 1750.

 While Natural Bridge is the main attraction, many visitors come to step foot on family-friendly trails, like the Buck Hill Trail and the Skyline Trail.
 These forested trails are a short drive from the park’s visitor center.

 This dark sky park hosts stargazing programs aligned with astronomical events for budding astronomers, like meteor showers, lunar eclipses, and new moons.
 There is a hands-on children’s discovery area with a natural play space for kids.